A boat doesn't have to be fancy, but it has to float! Structures of all types are built by young Science Explorers in zoom classes.

 - What are you curious about?

 Interested in more Hands-on Science/STEM explorations in a weekly class with other young learners who spark each other’s ideas?
-Find out more about Science Explorers: Hands-on Science/STEM Virtual class series by clicking here.
-The Mid-Winter Class Series starts the week of February 8th.
+Find out more about STEM Inquiry Hands-on Virtual Science Series by clicking here.
+The NEW Fall 2021 Series starts September 20th.
+See Class schedule!

 Stephanie Rose, Director, STEM Inquiry